Scaling and Predictability in Surface Quasi-Geostrophic Turbulence: Introduction

 In this work, we consider the surface quasi-geostrophic (SQG) equation, a model that describes the flow governed by the conservation of buoyancy at the surface of a rotating, stratified fluid \citep{blumen1978uniform,pierrehumbert1994spectra}.
 Beyond its geophysical relevance, the SQG model has gained attention in the fluid dynamics community due to its striking similarities to three-dimensional (3D) Navier-Stokes (NS) turbulence while keeping some properties of two-dimensional (2D) flows.
 In particular, SQG has two inviscid quadratic invariants, similarly to 2D turbulence \citep{celani2004active,lapeyre2017surface,valade2024anomalous} with one of the two, the surface potential energy, which displays, in the presence of forcing and dissipation, a direct cascade \`a la Kolmogorov towards the small scales similar to 3D turbulence \citep{valadao2024nonequilibrium}.
 Despite this similarity, previous numerical studies \citep{pierrehumbert1994spectra,ohkitani1997inviscid,sukhatme2002surface} reported that the scaling exponent of the spectrum of the surface potential energy deviates from the Kolmogorov value $-5/3$ predicted by dimensional arguments.

-Based on very high-resolution direct numerical simulations of the SQG model, we study the statistical properties of the direct cascade.
-At large Reynolds number, we observe the recovery of the Kolmogorov scaling in the surface potential energy spectrum.
-Further, we measure the finite-time distribution of the Lyapunov exponent as a function of Re and we find an anomalous scaling law in which the Lyapunov exponent grows faster than what is predicted on dimensional grounds, similar to what was observed in 3D NS turbulence \citep{boffetta2017chaos}.
+Based on very high-resolution direct numerical simulations of the SQG model, we study the predictability of the direct cascade in relation to the scaling properties of the surface buoyancy field.
+At large Reynolds numbers, we observe the recovery of the Kolmogorov scaling in the surface potential energy spectrum.
+Further, we measure the finite-time distribution of the Lyapunov exponent as a function of $\text{Re}$ and we find an anomalous scaling law in which the Lyapunov exponent grows faster than what is predicted on dimensional grounds, similar to what was observed in 3D NS turbulence \citep{boffetta2017chaos,mohan2017scaling,berera2018chaotic}.
 Despite this anomaly, we find that the distribution of the finite-time Lyapunov exponents follow an almost universal function, independent of the Reynolds number of the flow.

 The remainder of this paper is as follows.
 In section \ref{sec2} we review the basic definitions of the SQG equation and discuss its statistical properties in the turbulent regime.
 Section \ref{sec3} discusses the main results obtained in this work through the use of extensive numerical simulations covering a large range of Reynolds numbers.
 We split the results into two subsections: Section~\ref{sec3a} explores the Reynolds dependence on the dimensional scaling properties of SQG, principally the scaling exponent of the surface potential energy spectrum; Section~\ref{sec3b} addresses the Eulerian predictability and the statistics of finite-time Lyapunov exponent (FTLE) as functions of Reynolds number.
 In Section \ref{sec4}, we summarize our results, pointing out directions for future research.